Are Service Dogs Allowed in Hotels?

 (2) What work or task has the dog been trained to perform?

-Staff are not allowed to:
+Staff is not allowed to:

 - Request or require any paperwork or documentation for the service dog

 - Require that the service dog demonstrate its task or work

 - Ask about or inquire about the nature of someone’s personal circumstances, such as their disability